 3) Scalable Audience Insights

 Scalable insights enable business units throughout the enterprise to extract value from data.
 When it comes to subscriber retention, there is no room for siloed data and out of sync departments.
 As our in-house OTT expert likes to say, “Subscriber retention is a team sport.”

 If the finance, sales and marketing, product, and data operations branches of the company aren’t all on the same page, your chances of significantly reducing your subscriber churn rate begin to shrink dramatically.
 A unified, intelligence system is the key to making sure everyone is working together.

 Planning Your Subscriber Churn Mitigation Strategy with AI

-AI technology can identify why customers are staying or leaving and their perception of a service’s value.
+AI technology for media and entertainment can identify why customers are staying or leaving and their perception of a service’s value.
 (Content availability is a key reason consumers cancel their subscriptions.)
 Media and entertainment marketing teams can use content data, in addition to other data sources, to hone their campaigns and focus their spend on acquiring and retaining the right subscribers.
 Content valuation also plays a role here.
 OTT platforms that understand the real-time value of a piece of content can invest, acquire, and promote with greater efficacy.

 AI software can identify content affinity across demographics, genres, and even talent to ensure relevant content recommendations are provided to subscribers.
 Additionally, it can uncover content trends in key regions to help drive geographically targeted marketing campaigns.
 Rather than relying on reactive strategies based on limited and outdated data, AI ensures that marketers can be proactive with subscriber engagement.